courselabs/observability/labs/custom-spans/README.md

 list docs for 04 user

 search trace - web & authz spans have transaction.id tag - this has been set in web as baggage, and copied to tags

+api doesn't copy baggage to tags - but can see in logs for span